 It’s pretty simple to see full evidence of a federal government/tobacco cartel conspiracy to conceal material facts about the dangers of smoking contaminated cigarettes by carefully-done omission, and the use of very deliberately crafted very misleading statements.
 All the evidence you’ll ever need is right there on any pack of Marlboros or any other brand – concealing any inference or trace of the 100% avoidable dangers inside.
-In the case of those Marlboros, here’s what we found when we tested them in late 2018.

 When you see ‘Trace” in this list, please keep in mind that this simply means the chemical is present at the limits of detection and has nothing to do with the potential for danger that this level of exposure represents.
 Please also keep in mind that we can be certain that there are numerous similarly dangerous fungicides and insecticides lurking below the limits of detection but still full of bioactive threat potential.

 So, here’s a fun way to do a little medical forensics yourself.
 Remember – this has never been done and published in any research journal, so you’ll be a pioneer, but it’s so simple.
 Anyone can play this really fun little forensic detective game.
-Simply pick one of the insecticides or fungicides in Marlboros and Google that pesticide’s name plus things like “breast cancer”, “birth defect”, “autism”, “obesity”, “neuropathy”, “sperm”, and “pregnancy’”.
+Simply pick one of the insecticides or fungicides in any of these brands and Google that pesticide’s name plus things like “breast cancer”, “birth defect”, “autism”, “obesity”, “neuropathy”, “sperm”, and “pregnancy’”.
 You won’t hit every time but I guarantee you’ll hit often enough to make the point.